 A mandatory thing to do in Byron is to see the Lighthouse at sunrise which is the most easterly point in Australia.
 The views are absolutely stunning!!
 It’s a must do!

-#5 Hire A Bike
+5. Hire A Bike

 Even though I’d recommend hiring a car to get around, you can certainly get around the town on a bike.
 You’ll see loads of people hiring bikes out, a must do and only from $10 a day!
 For more info, click here.

-#6 Grab a beer and watch the sunset on Main Beach
+6. Grab a beer and watch the sunset on Main Beach

 Got a Car?
 Here are some things to do outside of Byron

-#7 Take a drive out to the Hinterland
+7. Take a drive out to the Hinterland

-#8 Visit Bangalow or/and Mullumbimby
+8. Visit Bangalow or/and Mullumbimby

-N.B.
-I haven’t put Nimbin on this list because the only nice thing about this place was the drive out to there.
-I love the Hinterland in Byron, it’s beautiful but Nimbin had a bad vibe and we left after five minutes of being there as it really wasn’t a place for us.
+We haven’t put Nimbin on this list because the only nice thing about this place was the drive out to there.
+We love the Hinterland in Byron, it’s beautiful but Nimbin had a bad vibe and we left after five minutes of being there as it really wasn’t a place for us.

-#9 Day Out At Crystal Castle
+9. Day Out At Crystal Castle

-Crystal Castle is one of my favourite places in Byron based in Mullumbimby.
-You’ll need a car to get here (25 minutes from Byron).
+If you’re looking for spiritual things to do in Byron Bay then Crystal Castle is the place to visit.
+You’ll need a car to get to Crystal Castle as it’s 25 minutes from Byron.
 It’s set in the beautiful hinterland and consists of gorgeous gardens with huge crystals in them.
 There are free guided tours around the grounds as well a free meditation sessions.

-#10 Cycle / Drive to The Farm
+10. Cycle / Drive to The Farm

-#11 Hike around Minyon Falls
+11. Hike around Minyon Falls

 We drove out to the Minyon Falls lookout point but didn’t get time to do the hike down to the falls.
-I did however see a good few people enjoying the waterfall and it looked awesome.
+We did however see a good few people enjoying the waterfall and it looked awesome.
 This is a must go to on your trip to Byron!

-#12 Visit Tropical Fruit World
+12. Visit Tropical Fruit World